Luizfpereira/DataFrame/README.md

 ## General instructions

+Please, download the source code of this app, open a terminal inside this repository and type: ng serve --open (Angular CLI is required).

 The code contains already 2 users.
 It is possible to access their profiles by typing: `http://localhost:4200/user/flavio` and `http://localhost:4200/user/lpereira`.
 In order to sign in into flavio's account, one may type:

 username: flavio